A/N: Alright so basically this is just season four being written from Audrey's POV. Hope you like it. Review please!

 "Look, I'm going to tell you something and I don't want you to panic," I said.
 This was it.
 "I'm falling in love with you.
 I don't want you to say anything and I don't need you to feel the same way.
 I just wanted you to know."

 There.
 I said it.
-Jack doesn't say anything.
+Jack didn't say anything.
 Then he stepped away.
 "I will see you downstairs."

 I watched him leave slowly.
 I played back what I said to him in my head, trying to decide if I said something wrong.
 If Jack loved me, he would have said it back even though I told him not to, right?
-But, I know Jack has a hard time with these kinds of things.
-We've only been dating for six months.
-I tried making as many excuses as I could for him but I really can't stand not knowing what he was thinking when I told him.
+But, I knew Jack had a hard time with these kinds of things.
+We'd only been dating for six months.
+I tried making as many excuses as I could for him but I really couldn't stand not knowing what he was thinking when I told him.

 I looked at the clock again deciding to go downstairs now.
 When I got there my dad was on the phone sitting next to Jack.
 I approached them and nodded my head towards the entrance to the hotel, telling them we should go.